enszrlu/NextStep/README.md

 ```

 ### Tailwind Config

+> **Note** `NextStep` now supports non-tailwindcss projects with v1.2.0-beta.0.
+It is available with nextstepjs@beta.
+This step is not required for v1.2.0-beta.0 and above.

 Tailwind CSS needs to scan the node module to include the used classes.
 See [configuring source paths](https://tailwindcss.com/docs/content-configuration#configuring-source-paths) for more information.